emacs-mirror/emacs/mps/manual/source/glossary/b.rst

         This term is commonly used in opposition to :term:`derived pointer`.

-        Note that in [BC92A]_, Boehm and Chase define "base pointer" to be "any pointer value directly recognizable by the :term:`collector (1)`", and this may well include :term:`interior pointers`.
+        Note that :ref:`Boehm & Chase (1992) <BC92A>` define "base
+        pointer" to be "any pointer value directly recognizable by the :term:`collector (1)`", and this may well include :term:`interior pointers`.